 In general, the [PP\APP\v1.4] has presented a Security Problem Definition appropriate for application software that runs on mobile devices, as well as on desktop and server platforms.
-The Hypori Halo Client is an iOS application running on a mobile device.
+The Hypori Halo Client is a Windows application running on a desktop, Surface tablet, or laptop.
 As such, the [PP\APP\v1.4] Security Problem Definition applies to the TOE.